Dear reader of ADxS.org, please excuse the disruption.

 Escitalopram at 10 and 20 mg did not increase anxiety either before or during a stress test, but prolonged it afterwards.22

-When treating comorbid depression in ADHD, it is essential to be aware that increasing the cortisol response to stress may be beneficial in ADHD-HI sufferers (who often have an excessively flat cortisol response, which is why the HPA axis is not switched off), but may be detrimental from this point of view in ADHD-I sufferers (who very often have an excessive cortisol response).
+When treating comorbid depression in ADHD, it is important to be aware that increasing the cortisol response to stress can be beneficial in people with ADHD-HI (who often have an excessively flat cortisol response, which is why the HPA axis is not switched off), but can be detrimental from this point of view in people with ADHD-I (who very often have an excessive cortisol response).

 SSRIs cause an up-regulation of mineralocorticoid and glucocorticoid receptor mRNA levels, which can restore the negative feedback regulation of the HPA axis that has broken down in some depression subtypes (despite an excessive cortisol stress response).34